 Pain from a bulging disc may begin as a spasm in the back or neck that limits movement.
 If the bulging disc compresses a nerve, pain may develop in a leg or an arm.
 Some of the more common bulging disc symptoms include:

-Pain or tingling in the neck, shoulders, arms, hands or even fingers can be the result of a bulging disc in the cervical (upper spine) area.
+Pain or tingling in the neck, shoulders, arms, hands, or even fingers can result from a bulging disc in the cervical (upper spine) area.

 Pain in the upper back that radiates to the chest or stomach can signal a thoracic (mid-spine) bulging disc.
 It is important to determine the root of these symptoms since they can also be a sign of heart, lung, or gastrointestinal problems.

-Muscle spasms and lower back pain may be evidence of a bulging disc in the lumbar (lower back) region.
+Muscle spasms and lower back pain may indicate a bulging disc in the lumbar (lower back) region.
 The lower back holds most of the upper body’s weight, which is why approximately 90% of all bulging discs occur in the lumbar spine.
 Sometimes, the bulging disc will place pressure on the sciatic nerve, causing sciatica that includes pain radiating down one leg.

 How is a Bulging Disc Diagnosed?

 As noted earlier, symptoms of a bulging disc may not appear in the back but in the other parts of the body.
 A medical diagnosis will identify the actual cause of the pain and other symptoms that may be a result of a bulging disc.